sal55/langs/Benchmarks.md

 ## Benchmarks

-These are a selection of programs and tasks to compare my new 'BB' compiler for my M systems language, with gcc-O3:
+These are a selection of programs and tasks to compare my new 'BB' compiler for my M systems language, with gcc-O3.

+I've spent about 10 days trying to do the simplest and most obvious optimisations, and here are the results.

+The primary aim was faster code: narrow the gap between BB and GCC, and widen it between BB and TCC.

+But a secondary one also seems useful is to reduce the code code, and just make it less terrible.

+Comparisons are between:

 Compiler | ...
 --- | ---
-**BB** | My new M compiler, currently unoptimised **GCC** | Version 8.1.0 on Windows, always invoked with -O3
+**GCC-O3** | Version 8.1.0 on Windows, always invoked with -O3
+**BB-opt** | Latest version of my new M compiler **BB-orig** | Original from when I started the process **BCC** | (My current C compiler)
+**TCC** | (Tiny C compiler)

+The last two are included because I plan to port the new code-generator of BB to BCC, since at present, while TCC is faster at compiling BCC, BCC doesn't make up for it by generating significantly faster code.

 ### Benchmark Programs